asasinmode/wheelbarrow/README.md

 # wheelbarrow

-bubble column logic
-passengers (yoinking only when driven) adjust velocity wobble on damage wheel animation
+passengers (yoinking only when driven) adjust moving velocity wheel animation

 maybe fill with water and yoink water creatures keybind/other thing for yeeting stuff out in front

+figure out inputs
+figure out render inject
+how to extend vehicle entity

 github action on release publish to